peterallanwalker/Argo_Log_Collector/README.md

-Alternatively, get the full `dist` folder and use `get_logs.exe` to run on Windows without Python (same usage/args etc as below, just substitute "get_logs.py" with "get_logs.exe").
+Alternatively, get the full `dist` folder and use `get_logs.exe` to run on Windows without Python (same usage/args etc as below, just substitute "get_logs.py" with "get_logs").

 ### Dependencies
 PuTTy/PSCP - Windows does not have support for SCP by default.
 PSCP gets installed as part of PuTTy installation